-A consistent finding across studies is the fragmented nature of horticultural production systems.
-The predominance of small and marginal landholdings results in dispersed production, limited marketable surplus at the individual farm level and weak bargaining power of farmers.
-This fragmentation restricts the adoption of modern technologies, standardization of produce and participation in organized markets.
-Limited access to quality planting material, imbalanced input use and inadequate extension support further constrain productivity and quality consistency across horticultural crops.
-Post-harvest management emerged as one of the most critical bottlenecks in horticultural value chains.
-The reviewed literature highlights substantial quantitative and qualitative losses occurring during harvesting, grading, packaging, storage and transportation.
-Inadequate availability of pack houses, cold storage facilities, refrigerated transport and ripening chambers continues to affect produce quality and shelf life.
-The lack of decentralized processing units in major production clusters further exacerbates wastage, particularly during peak harvesting seasons when market gluts are common.
-These post-harvest constraints significantly reduce the proportion of produce entering high-value domestic and export markets.
+Limited access to quality planting material, imbalanced input use, and inadequate extension support continue to constrain productivity and consistency across horticultural crops.
+Post-harvest management has emerged as one of the most critical bottlenecks in horticultural value chains.
+The reviewed literature highlights substantial quantitative and qualitative losses during harvesting, grading, packaging, storage, and transportation.
+Inadequate availability of pack houses, cold storage facilities, refrigerated transport, and ripening chambers further undermines produce quality and shelf life.
+The absence of decentralized processing units in major production clusters exacerbates wastage, particularly during peak harvesting seasons when market gluts are common.
+These post-harvest constraints significantly reduce the proportion of produce that reaches high-value domestic and export markets, thereby limiting both farmer profitability and the sector’s global competitiveness.
+Uncertainty within the fresh produce marketplace is closely linked to inefficiencies in India’s horticultural value chains.
+This challenge is often attributed to cultural factors among small and marginal farmers, who are slow to adopt modern technologies.

-Market-related inefficiencies were also widely reported.
+Yet, these technologies such as precision nutrient management hold significant potential to reduce nitrate contamination and improve sustainability.
+Despite adoption barriers, smallholders remain the foundation of the agricultural pyramid and possess the technical capacity to mitigate risks associated with low-value chains within their production systems.
 Traditional marketing channels dominate horticultural trade in many regions, characterized by multiple intermediaries, limited transparency and high transaction costs.
 Farmers often rely on local traders and commission agents due to immediate cash needs, lack of storage facilities and inadequate market information.
 As a result, farmers’ share in consumer prices remains low, while price volatility and seasonal fluctuations expose them to considerable income risks.
 Weak integration with organized retail, food processing industries and export-oriented supply chains further restricts opportunities for value addition and market diversification.
-The analysis further indicates that value addition in Indian horticulture remains limited in relation to the volume of production.
+The providence analysis from the FPO’s open-source indexer factualize the report and further indicates that value addition in Indian horticulture remains limited in relation to the volume of production.

-Although the processing sector has expanded in recent years, only a small proportion of fruits and vegetables is currently processed.
+Although the processing sector has expanded in recent years, only a small proportion of fresh produce is currently processed.
 Constraints such as high capital requirements, inconsistent raw material supply, quality issues and limited technical expertise hinder the growth of decentralized processing enterprises.
 Nevertheless, the reviewed studies document increasing investments in grading, sorting, packaging and minimal processing, reflecting growing recognition of value addition as a key pathway for enhancing horticultural value chains.
-Institutional factors were found to play a significant role in shaping value chain outcomes.
-The emergence of Farmer Producer Organizations has improved aggregation, input procurement, access to credit and direct market linkages in several regions.
-Evidence suggests that farmers associated with organized groups demonstrate better adoption of improved practices, enhanced price realization and greater participation in high-value markets.
+Institutional factors play a significant role in shaping value chain outcomes.
+The emergence of Farmer Producer Organizations has improved aggregation, input procurement, access to credit, and direct market linkages in several regions.
+Evidence suggests that farmers associated with organized groups demonstrate stronger adoption of improved practices, better price realization, and greater participation in high-value markets.
 However, the coverage of such institutional models remains uneven, and capacity constraints continue to limit their effectiveness in many production clusters.